 Srik Narayanan MA (Cantab) MSci MSc RSME

-I hold the Diploma in Embodied-Relational Therapy, a post-graduate training in an approach to relational body psychotherapy.
+I hold the Advanced Diploma in Embodied-Relational Therapy (ERT), an approach to relational body psychotherapy.
 I am certified to practice ERT and am a member of the Embodied-Relational Therapy Association.

-My practice also draws significantly from my training in Focusing and Authentic Movement, as well as training and longstanding engagement with contemplative practice, dance, improvisation, drama, performance and creative practice.
+My practice also draws significantly from my training in Authentic Movement and humanistic and psychodynamic counselling, as well as my longstanding engagement with contemplative practice, dance, improvisation, drama, performance, creative practice and my own psychotherapy.

-My approach to practice is that it is always an enquiry and I value non-expertise most highly.
-My trainings have, above all, offered me skills that allow me to rest in a position of not-knowing, so that I can be curious about what is unknown and receptive to what is emerging.
-I believe that any encounter in life offers the potential for learning and I value what my clients and students have to teach me.
+My approach to practice is that it is always an enquiry.
+My trainings have, above all, offered me skills that allow me to rest in a position of not knowing, so that I can be curious about the unexpected and receptive to what is emerging.
+I value the potential for learning through every encounter in life, be that with other humans or the other-than-human.

-Being with my moving body helps me honour my wholeness, witness my relatedness and celebrate the spontaneous dance of living in all it brings.
+Acknowledging this felt connection helps me honour my wholeness, witness my relatedness and celebrate the spontaneous dance of living in all it brings.
 It offers a path of healing which, for me, is both personal and political – as our bodily experiences are all too easily marginalised, and the land all too easily exploited, embodiment becomes a form of activism.